Return From Winter Break With Success

 We Did It

 The 2020 school year was hectic and challenged everyone to adapt, persevere, and grow from their experiences.
 Although extremely difficult, we pulled together as educators and did what was best for our students.
-We do not yet know what the year 2021 will bring, hopefully following the tips above will help to make the start of the year just a little bit easier.
+We don't know what 2021 will bring, but following the tips above will help make the start of the year a little bit easier.

 What tips for returning to school after winter break would you include?
 Let us know in the comments section below!